 - Self-Regulation for students

-As a member of Bank Street’s Community of Emotionally Responsive Schools, NBFA offers emotionally responsive practices to ensure students’ emotional and academic needs are being met.
-The emotionally responsive curriculum allows teachers and staff to address unresolved issues and enhance children's attention and motivation for learning.
+As a member of Bank Street’s Community of Emotionally Responsive Schools, NBFA uses techniques and strategies that ensure students’ emotional and academic needs are met.
+The culturally and emotionally responsive curriculum allows teachers and staff to address unresolved issues and enhance children's attention and motivation for learning.

 Some of NBFA's SEL goals are to: